nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Inventory

 From the top menu bar, you can always open the inventory of the systems that are being monitored.
-When the Amplify Agent is properly installed on a new system and reporting, it's automatically visible in the system index on the left and in the Inventory.
+When the agent is properly installed on a new system and reporting, it's automatically visible in the system index on the left and in the **Inventory**.

 ![Add Graph](images/systems.png)

-The Inventory allows you to check the status of all systems at a glance.
+The **Inventory** allows you to check the status of all systems at a glance.
 It also provides a quick overview of the key metrics.

-In the rightmost column of the Inventory you will also find the settings and the metadata viewer icons.
+In the rightmost column of the **Inventory** you will also find the settings and the metadata viewer icons.
 Click on the [i] icon and the popup will appear with various useful information about the OS and the monitored NGINX instances.
 If you need to remove an object from the monitoring, it's in the metadata viewer popup where you can find the "Remove object" buttons.
-Removing the OS object will delete the leaf NGINX objects too.
+Removing the OS object will delete the NGINX objects too.

-You can apply sorting, search, and filters to the Inventory to quickly find the system in question.
+You can apply sorting, search, and filters to the **Inventory** to quickly find the system in question.
 You can search and filter by hostname, IP address, architecture etc. You can use regular expressions with the search function.

-**Note.** Bear in mind, that you'd also need to stop or uninstall the Amplify Agent on the systems being removed from the monitoring — otherwise the objects will reappear in the UI.
+**Note.** Bear in mind, that you'd also need to stop or uninstall the agent on the systems being removed from the monitoring — otherwise the objects will reappear in the UI.
 Be sure to delete any system specific alert rules too.

 ### Dashboards